denten-books/plain-text/0-intro.md

 device and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.

-The passage from keystroke to pixel gives this book its shape.
-In the chapters to follow, our mobile phones and laptops will come fully into view as metaphor machines engendering ubiquitous simulation.
 The *second chapter* begins with a question.
 What does it mean to turn a page, I ask, when neither pages nor the action of turning them correspond to the implied analogy?
 A close reading of the metaphor leads to an intellectual history of human-computer interaction.
 It progresses from "conversational programming" to "direct manipulation" schools, the latter shaped by theories from cognitive linguistics and immersive theater.
 The logic of "directness" culminates in the rapidly developing field of brain--computer interfaces.
 The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

-Two rich intellectual histories collide in the third chapter: form in literary theory and format in computer science.
+Two rich intellectual histories collide in the **third chapter**: form in literary theory and format in computer science.
 I show formatting as a process that mediates between a text's intrinsic rules for construction and its extrinsic shape, transforming one type of structure, a series of bits arranged into tracks and sectors, into another, letters arranged into sentences and paragraphs.
 I then draw a short history of text formats.
 It begins with several "control characters" limited in function to actions like "carriage return" or "stop transmission."
 With time, formats begin to encompass all